zenecture/neuroflow/README.md

 )
 ```

-Usually the Sonatype repository is provided by default.
-However, sometimes the explicit definition of the resolvers is needed:
+Usually the Sonatype repository resolvers are provided by default.
+However, sometimes the explicit definition is needed:

 ```scala
 resolvers ++= Seq(